bitovi/academy/src/react-vite/07-styling-in-react/styling-in-react.md

 ## Objective: Applying style with CSS Modules

-Now that we've learned to apply styling in React with CSS Modules, it's time to practice by styling a link in the Home component.
-You'll bring in a `Link` component from React Router.
+Now that we've learned to apply styling in React with CSS Modules, it’s time to practice by styling a link in the Home component.
+You’ll bring in a `Link` component from React Router.

 ### Styling options in React applications